Mindfulness for Sport; The Power of The Present Moment

-In every sport and performance area, there is a significant number of variables and factors that ultimately affect performance and results.
+In every sport and performance area, there are a significant number of variables and factors that ultimately affect performance and results.
 Obviously, one of our jobs at Condor Performance (Applied Sport and Performance Psychologists) is to make sure that our clients have direct access to the mental skills that are most likely to help with these variables.
 Mindfulness For Sport, or Really Simple Mindfulness, is one such skill.

-One such variable we encourage the athletes and coaches we work with to focus on during training and competition is the present moment.
-It is here where we have the best opportunity to bring out the best in ourselves.
+One idea we encourage the athletes and coaches we work with to focus on during training and competition is the present moment.
+It is here where we have the best opportunity to stay grounded and focused.

-What I tend to notice when discussing the present moment with people is that the old cliche of “one step/shot/swing/etc. at a time” is commonly brought up.
+What I tend to notice when discussing the present moment with people is that the old cliche of “one step/shot/swing/etc. at a time”.
 However, without any commitment to a change in

 Before I go further, I want to acknowledge a view that I’ve heard that some of the more stop-start sports such as golf, tennis, cricket and volleyball, are better ‘organically’ for staying in the present.
-There is some logic to this as these sports are broken down into smaller events (single point or shot).
+There is some logic to this as these sports are broken down into smaller ‘chunks’.
+For example, separate points of shots or holes.
 During the period between these events, athletes are able to apply strategies such as pre-performance routines to help stay in the ‘now.
 Mindfulness For Sport is really about using such routines to ensure this happens.

 Even In Dynamic Team Sports

-If you’d like to ‘dip your toes’ into some more Mindfulness related techniques for sport and performance then skip straight to the Emotions section of Metuf for Sports by clicking here.
+If you’d like to ‘dip your toes’ into some more Mindfulness for Sport related techniques for sport and performance then skip straight to the Emotions section of Metuf for Sports by clicking here.